OpenEvalProject/evals/manuscripts/elife-83107/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/83107/elife-83107-fig6-v1.jpg)

 **Figure 6.:** (A) The fitness of FK688 mutants measured in Lysogeny Broth (LB) media supplemented with ceftazidime across a concentration range from 0.125 to 2 µg/mL.
 Only strains with an intact pNAR1 plasmid, including the blaDHA-1 gene, are able to survive high concentrations of ceftazidime.
 The legend has the genotypes for the Klebsiella strains.
 Error bars represent mean with ± SD (n=4).
 (B) Schematic of the imipenem resistance landscape.
 Each genotype is depicted as being resistant (red) or susceptible (blue) to imipenem.
 The x and y planes depict the antimicrobial resistance (AMR) genotypes, and the z plane represents growth measured at each concentration of imipenem.
 Circles represent the genotype of each strain, and lines show strain connected by a single mutation.
 The evolution of imipenem resistance requires two genes - the blaDHA-1 gene, and a loss of function mutation in ompK36: these two alleles are both found in FK688, indicated at “D”.
 Since both single-step mutants “B” and “C” are imipenem susceptible and do not have a fitness advantage in growth media without drugs (Figure 4B), we propose that the population had recently been exposed to conditions that selected for the pNAR1 plasmid.
 Then after exposure of the population to imipenem, the ΔompK36 mutant was strongly selected.
-This suggests that the most likely evolutionary path to imipenem resistance was A → B → D.Figure 6—source data 1.Figure 6A.Figure 6—source data 2.Figure 6B.
+This suggests that the most likely evolutionary path to imipenem resistance was A → B → D.

 These results support the hypothesis that imipenem resistance evolved in FK688 via multiple evolutionary steps.
 First, the population experienced an antibiotic-containing environment that selected for the blaDHA-1 gene.
 This could have been any antibiotic that selected for the pNAR1 plasmid, such as ceftazidime or another β-lactam antibiotic.
 After a short period of selection on this first treatment, most of the population would carry the blaDHA-1 gene, increasing the chance that an ompK36 inactivating mutation would occur in a cell that also carried the blaDHA-1 gene.
 We tested the evolutionary potential for each genotype to evolve imipenem resistance by setting up cultures of the FK688 strains with either one, or none, of the two drug resistance alleles and plating 109 cells of each genotype on a range of concentrations of imipenem (Figure 6B, Figure 6—source data 2).
 We evaluated the evolutionary path to antibiotic resistance by considering the starting point of evolution as the genotype that does not have the blaDHA-1 gene or the loss of function mutation in ompK36, indicated at “A”.
 This genotype is the most logical starting point because it has the highest fitness in growth conditions without antibiotic (Figure 4B).
 We found that strains that carried only the ΔompK36 allele, or neither allele, were unable to evolve imipenem resistance (Figure 6B; “A” and “C”).
 However, a K. quasipneumoniae strain with the pNAR1 plasmid (carrying the blaDHA-1 gene) would be readily able to evolve resistance (Figure 6B; “B”).
 Thus, in a scenario representing previous treatment of a patient with ceftazidime, given the low fitness benefit conferred by the loss of function mutation in ompK36 in growth media supplemented with imipenem, the path A → B → D is most likely.